data-driven-detroit/tablecensus/README.md

 To start working with table census you need to create a data dictionary that the tool will read to assemble your data pull.
 To create this table, use `tablecensus start`.

-This will create a file in the working folder 'data_dictionary_<today's date>.xlsx.'
-This is the file that you'll use to define your datapull.
+This will create a file in the working folder `data_dictionary_<today's date>.xlsx.` This is the file that you'll use to define your datapull.

 `assemble`

-Once you've finished editing the data dictionary, you can run `tablecensus assemble <data dictionary filename>` and it will pull from the API and return a file 'report_<today's date>.xlsx'.
+Once you've finished editing the data dictionary, you can run `tablecensus assemble <data dictionary filename>` and it will pull from the API and return a file `report_<today's date>.xlsx`.

+### Short geoids:

+`assemble` has the flag `-s` or `--short-geoids` which will return shorter geoids to interoperate with the datasets that use them.
+For example, the `GEO_ID` field returns a 21-character normally, but some tools like [censusreporter](censusreporter.org) and [IPUMS NHGIS](https://www.nhgis.org/) use shorter geoids.

 ## How the data dictionary works

-*Explanation to come but iykyk*
+Define variables and select geographies in the `data_dictionary_<date>.xlsx` file created by the command `tablecensus start`.
+Then you can run `tablecensus assemble <this filename>.xlsx` to turn these definitions into a report.

+Variables: give each variable a name and use ACS codes to write out the calculation for that name.
+Basic arithmetic works

+Years: choose which year(s) you'd like the data pulled for and which release (i.e. 1-year, 5-year)

+Geographies: select the geographies that you'd like to pull the data for, and fill in the correct geoid components. '*' will select all geographies that have the parent components, following the ACS API matching rules.

+Available Releases, Variable Library, and Geography Library tabs are available as references to aid you in filling in the other tabs.

 ## Installation
 1. You'll need to install git, if you haven't already [following the instructions for your operating system](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)